addisonmiller/inverted-index/README.txt

  * Apache License 2.0, blah blah blah.
  *
  * This code is an _example_ implementation of the Inverted Index
  * Technique, coded using MySQL stored procedures and triggers.
-It's
- * written in terms of an article table "article".
  *
  * To run, source the following SQL files, in order.
 If you're at the
  * MySQL command prompt, do: